dotnet/EntityFramework.Docs/entity-framework/core/saving/execute-insert-update-delete.md

     .ExecuteUpdate(setters => setters.SetProperty(b => b.Rating, b => b.Rating + 1));
 ```

 Note that the second argument to `SetProperty` is now a lambda function, and not a constant as before.
-Its `b` parameter represents the Blog being updated; within that lambda, `b.Rating` thus contains the rating before any change occured.
+Its `b` parameter represents the Blog being updated; within that lambda, `b.Rating` thus contains the rating before any change occurred.
 This executes the following SQL:

 ```sql
 UPDATE [b]